ispras/qdt/README.md

 *but it is an objective.*

 The toolset is written in Python.
-Both 2.7 and 3.4 grammar are supported.
+Both 2.7.3+ and 3.3+ versions are supported.

 ### Ubuntu Linux